 (4) Notwithstanding any other provision of this section, a person or employer not subject to this chapter who elects to become covered may apply to an insurer for coverage.
 An insurer other than the State Accident Insurance Fund Corporation may provide such coverage.
 However, the State Accident Insurance Fund Corporation shall accept any written notice filed and provide coverage as provided in this section if all subject workers of the employers will be insured with the State Accident Insurance Fund Corporation and the coverage of those subject workers is not considered by the State Accident Insurance Fund Corporation to be a risk properly assignable to the assigned risk pool.

-(5)(a) The Home Care Commission created by ORS 410.602 shall elect coverage on behalf of persons who employ home care workers to make home care workers subject workers.
+(5)(a) The Home Care Commission created by ORS 410.602 shall elect coverage on behalf of persons who employ home care workers or personal support workers to make home care workers and personal support workers subject workers.